CPK Insurance

 How to Save on Inland Marine Insurance

 Bundling can also help.
-The product data says combining inland marine with other business policies may create multi-policy discounts, and that can be useful for California small businesses that already carry general liability, commercial property, or workers compensation.
+Combining inland marine with other business policies may create multi-policy discounts, and that can be useful for California small businesses that already carry general liability, commercial property, or workers compensation.
 Since workers compensation is required in California for businesses with at least one employee, many owners already have a policy relationship that can be reviewed for package pricing.
 You can also save by tightening your schedule of property: list only the tools, equipment, or materials that truly move, and update the policy when equipment is sold or replaced.
 Keeping accurate serial numbers, purchase dates, and values helps carriers price the risk more efficiently.
 Another strategy is to reduce avoidable exposure by using secure storage, limiting unnecessary overnight stays at job sites, and documenting where property is kept in transit or temporary storage.
 Because wildfire and property crime exposure can affect pricing, it is especially useful to explain any secure storage practices and off-hours controls when you request a quote.

 Our Recommendation for California